MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-set-data-alerts-in-the-iphone-app.md

 ### Manage alerts on your iPhone

-1. In a dashboard, tap a card, gauge, or KPI tile that has an alert.
+1. In a dashboard, tap a number or gauge tile that has an alert.

 2. Tap the bell icon ![](media/powerbi-mobile-set-data-alerts-in-the-iphone-app/PBI_iPhoneBellIconUnselect.png).